iwaggoner/LOL_builder_and_tracker/readme.md

 Finaly the framwork bulma was used but node version is not needed feel free to remove from package.json before running npm install.
 Node body-parser and method-override are used to help CRUD our database with users favoirtes.

+## CRUD

+This app allows the user to add items, champions, and summoners to seprate table saved in psql.
+Each element of each table is able to be deleted, also the roles of each champion can be updated.
+Summoners gamestages and levels can be updated in the data base as well.

 ### Cool Features of the app

 Some cool featurs of the app are that a user can save a champion and check the base stats of the champ from levels 1-18 and when a champ is selected it will show the lore and passive of the champion with image.